CZ-NIC/knot/doc/reference.rst

 rundir
 ------

 A path for storing run-time data (PID file, unix sockets, etc.).
+A non-absolute path is relative to the :doc:`knotd<man_knotd>` startup directory.

 Depending on the usage of this parameter, its change may require restart of the Knot server to take effect.